concur/developer.concur.com/api-alpha/receipts/apidoc.markdown

 Header | Value | Description
 -------|-------|------------
-`Authorization`|JWT|The client application needs to obtain an OAuth2 access token in the form of a JSON Web Token (JWT) which is passed as an `Authorization` header with every call.
+`Authorization`|JWT|OAuth2 access token in the form of a JSON Web Token (JWT) obtained by the client application from the Authorization API.

 ### Parameters